johnhenriksson/cloudmanager-auto/README.md

 **Important**, the automation uses the default password of `server` and you !need! to change that after deployment to secure your environment.

 **Important**, Cloud Manager requires 4 vCPU, 16GB RAM & 100+GB storage(I recommend 250GB)

+Packer requires a DHCP enabled network to build the VM template

 ## Deploy!